Deployment of an Argo float from a ship.

 Argo robotic floats are the only means to collect the subsurface observations needed to provide year-round, near real-time information on ocean conditions.

 Australia launched the first ten Argo floats in the Indian Ocean in 1999.
-Today 2 100 are in place and the global target of 3 000 floats should be reached in 2007.
+There are now more than 3,600 in operation world-wide

 Why is Argo data needed?

 Argo data is used in operational ocean and climate analysis and forecasting, and oceanographic and climate research.